The ARTM and its partners are launching a market test to assess the reliability and robustness of a new feature on the Chrono app.

 Because your transit fares and cards are stored on your mobile device via the Chrono app, you can’t add them to your card wallet, whether on Google Wallet or any other similar app.

 • The All Modes, Unlimited Evening and Unlimited Weekend transit fares can be validated in the bus, the metro and the REM.
 However, they cannot be validated in the commuter train network.
-Only the virtual All Modes monthly passes are accepted in river shuttles.

 As soon as the payment is made and the fare added to your virtual card, you can use your virtual fare to travel, in compliance with its terms.